vegetableman/blog/content/posts/betamax/index.md

 <div class="br"></div>

-More than a decade ago, a blog post titled  <a href="https://www.sublimetext.com/~jps/animated_gifs_the_hard_way.html" target="blank">"Animated GIFs the Hard Way"</a>[[1]](#1) was released by Jon Skinner, the creator of Sublime Text.
+More than a decade ago, a blog post titled  <a href="https://www.sublimetext.com/~jps/animated_gifs_the_hard_way.html" target="blank">"Animated GIFs the Hard Way"</a>
+<span class="citation">[[1]](#1)</span> was released by Jon Skinner, the creator of Sublime Text.
 The post showcased a fascinating demo of the text editor (displayed above), brought to life through javascript, canvas and an image packing differences between the frames of a recording.
 However, I came across it only a couple of years back, after which it drifted in and out of my consciousness, as and when I used to extol it's ingenuity to some of my colleagues about it.

 So, when I needed to display short screencasts for my recent <a target="_blank" href="/proposal-for-a-guided-panel-for-complex-or-perhaps-bloated-admin-interfaces/">blog post</a>, I decided to build a companion tool to record and generate those demo's.